 Making dinner?
 Baking for a holiday?
 Packing lunches for tomorrow?
 Get your kids involved.
 If they have already been attending a Montessori school, they may surprise you with their spreading, cutting, and mixing skills, as these are taught and practiced regularly in primary classrooms.

 The act of preparing food for our families is an act of love.
-Teaching children how to do this not only gives them skills they will need to be self-sufficient one day but allows them to help give to their family members.
+Teaching children how to do this not only gives them skills they will need to be self-sufficient one day, but gives them a sense of belonging and purpose as a contributing member of the family.
 The benefits are endless:

 6. Encourage bodily autonomy.